Believe it or not, Mail is still king when it comes to mass communications to voters during a local election.

 When someone sends you money, send them a personal handwritten note.

 When someone endorses you, send them a personal handwritten note — even if they are not a VIP type of endorsement.

 Send as many personal handwritten notes as you can.

-If someone puts your sign in their yard, send them one.
+If someone puts your sign in their yard, send them a thank you note.

 If someone meets or comes to an event, send them one — even if they don’t endorse you or give you money.

-Those personal notes will make a giant impression on people and can pay off dividends in endorsements, contributions, and votes in the future.
+Those personal notes will make a giant impression on people and can pay off dividends in endorsements, contributions, word-of-mouth campaigning, and votes in the future.

 Few candidates take the time to send them, so when a person gets one from you, it will really stand out.